 - Add the mushrooms, zucchini, garlic, peas, and green onions and saute until softened.

-- Add the coconut milk, turmeric, ginger, coconut aminos, and lime juice and simmer for about 5 minutes until the sauce is hot and the fish is cooked through.
+- Add the coconut milk, turmeric, ginger, and coconut aminos and simmer for about 5 minutes until the sauce is hot and the fish is cooked through.

-- Stir in the cilantro, salt, and pepper.
+- Stir in the lime juice, cilantro, salt, and pepper.